 - Provision of affordable housing to account for the Wollongong LGA's growing population and meet community needs for affordability.
-The specific social benefits of the proposed affordable housing is set out in the Affordable Housing Statement (Appendix D) and summarised below: - Providing affordable housing contributing towards the transformation and empowerment of their future. - Empowerment of women, broadening avenues for education, employment, healthcare, and nutrition. - Contributing towards community-centric and inclusive multicultural outcomes, and aligning with 16 (out of 17) of the United Nations Sustainable Development Goals. - Additional employment opportunities be provided through the creation of new jobs. - The ability to celebrate the creativity, history and identity of the community through opportunities for community art and celebration of culture within the future public open spaces proposed. - Provision of high-quality and accessible public open spaces and the retention and expansion of the existing retail shopping centre for the community to meet, share and celebrate, fostering greater social cohesion and community resilience. - Opportunities to deliver enhancements in local community infrastructure and amenity through the provision of new medical and health facilities, centre-based childcare, new pedestrian through-Site links, the provision of a significant new urban public space and enhanced public domain. - Opportunities to build awareness and understanding of Local Aboriginal and Torres Strait Islander culture, heritage and histories through showcasing Connecting with Country principles in future detailed design. - Provision of quality essential services and facilities including supermarkets, fresh food retail, and pharmacies that meet the needs of the community and are located in close proximity to residential neighbourhoods. - Provision of accessible, appropriate and adequate medical, health facilities that meet the needs of the community and promote healthy living. - Greater educational opportunities through the potential provision of educational floor space in partnership with a university. - Provision of a new child care facility on the Site which, at a minimum, meets the anticipated needs arising from the future residential and employee population of the Site, allowing parents to work. - Provision of essential food retail outlets to enable all people to have access to safe, nutritious and sustainably produced food. - Provision of a variety of quality and accessible public leisure space to foster social cohesion and healthy living, including a range of active and passive open spaces and facilities to cater for traditional and emerging recreational preferences. - Provision of a new accessible, safe, clean, inviting and inclusive public domain.
+The specific social benefits of the proposed affordable housing is set out in the Affordable Housing Statement (Appendix D) and summarised below: - Providing affordable housing contributing towards the transformation and empowerment of their future. - Empowerment of women, broadening avenues for education, employment, healthcare, and nutrition. - Contributing towards community-centric and inclusive multicultural outcomes, and aligning with 16 (out of 17) of the United Nations Sustainable Development Goals. - Additional employment opportunities be provided through the creation of new jobs. - A larger local population also fosters a greater sense of community and will facilitate the achievement of a critical population mass required to host existing and new community events, bringing sustainable activation to Warrawong. - The ability to celebrate the creativity, history and identity of the community through opportunities for community art and celebration of culture within the future public open spaces proposed. - Provision of high-quality and accessible public open spaces and the retention and expansion of the existing retail shopping centre for the community to meet, share and celebrate, fostering greater social cohesion and community resilience.

-- Provision of greater pedestrian and bicycle permeability through the Site, to promote and increase efficiency of active transport modes throughout the Site. - Bringing together community organisations to plan the activation of these public spaces for community events such as local food markets or art exhibitions, family focussed events and other community activities.
+- Opportunities to deliver enhancements in local community infrastructure and amenity through the provision of new medical and health facilities, centre-based childcare, new pedestrian through-Site links, the provision of a significant new urban public space and enhanced public domain. - Opportunities to build awareness and understanding of Local Aboriginal and Torres Strait Islander culture, heritage and histories through showcasing Connecting with Country principles in future detailed design. - Provision of quality essential services and facilities including supermarkets, fresh food retail, and pharmacies that meet the needs of the community and are located in close proximity to residential neighbourhoods. - Provision of accessible, appropriate and adequate medical, health facilities that meet the needs of the community and promote healthy living. - Provision of a new child care facility on the Site which, at a minimum, meets the anticipated needs arising from the future residential and employee population of the Site, allowing parents to work. - Provision of essential food retail outlets to enable all people to have access to safe, nutritious and sustainably produced food. - Provision of a variety of quality and accessible public leisure space to foster social cohesion and healthy living, including a range of active and passive open spaces and facilities to cater for traditional and emerging recreational preferences. - Provision of a new accessible, safe, clean, inviting and inclusive public domain. - Provision of greater pedestrian and bicycle permeability through the Site, to promote and increase efficiency of active transport modes throughout the Site. - Bringing together community organisations to plan the activation of these public spaces for community events such as local food markets or art exhibitions, family focussed events and other community activities.